 by Brandon Summers | September 30, 2019

-The police took my phone.
+One year ago, the police took my phone.
 They also took my violin and a battery-powered amplifier that I street perform with.
 On Sunday, September 30, 2018, I was arrested for “obstructive use of sidewalk” while street performing on the Las Vegas Strip.
-After a sergeant gave me a stern verbal warning about performing on a pedestrian bridge, I used my cell phone to record him harass an alleged water vendor minutes later.
+After a sergeant with the Las Vegas Metropolitan Police Department (LVMPD) gave me a stern verbal warning about performing on a pedestrian bridge, I used my cell phone to record him harass an alleged water vendor minutes later.
 The retaliatory action of impounding my cell phone and violin was done under the guise of “preserving evidence” for court, so there was some semblance of legality.
 After nine years of street performing, I’ve had more contact with police than most law-abiding citizens.
-Though I had been ticketed and arrested before, I’ve never been deprived of my property.
-Performers on the Las Vegas Strip had been under constant scrutiny by the county and police for years, but the last twelve months marked a dramatic increase in tickets, arrests, and now instrument confiscation.
+Though I had been ticketed and arrested before, I’d never been deprived of my property.
+Performers on the Las Vegas Strip had already been under constant scrutiny by the county and police for years, but the last twelve months marked a dramatic increase in tickets, arrests, and now instrument confiscation.
 Musicians, tumblers, and human statues had effectively been expelled from the resort corridor.
-I wasn’t going to let my grievances go away quietly.
-I was aware that the cards were stacked against me, but oblivious to the scale of the blue wall.
+I wasn’t going to let this go away quietly; and despite having the cards stacked against me, I was not deterred.
+However, I was oblivious to the scale of the thin blue wall.

-The criminal justice system is unfavorable to people who are vulnerable.
-Performers who receive tickets for “obstructive use of sidewalk” tend to take terrible plea deals.
+The criminal justice system is unfavorable to vulnerable populations.
+Typically poor people (especially those who are black and/or Latino) and people experiencing homelessness draw the short straw in the legal system.
+Street performers are no different, and often take terrible plea deals for low-level misdemeanors.
 A recently-opened community court devoted to “crimes” committed on the resort corridor has made it even easier to do so.
-One musician told me that he that pleaded guilty to get his guitar and equipment out of the evidence Vault.
+One musician told me that he pled guilty to get his guitar and music equipment released from the LVMPD evidence vault.
 Honestly, it’s a big hassle to continue going to court to fight these frivolous charges, and most don’t.
-I decided that I was going to challenge my misdemeanor charge as well as file a complaint with the Las Vegas Metropolitan Police Department Internal Affairs Bureau (IAB).
-I followed through and submitted a written complaint to Internal Affairs two weeks after the incident.
-Not too long after, I received a phone call from a detective saying that Internal Affairs found nothing wrong with the officer’s conduct.
+I, however, am exceptionally stubborn (and privileged), so I decided that I was going to challenge my misdemeanor charge and file a complaint with internal affairs (IAB).
+I followed through by submitting a written complaint to internal affairs two weeks after the incident.
+Within a few weeks, I received a phone call from detective Ryan Chase saying that the Internal Affairs Bureau found nothing wrong with the officer’s conduct.
 “How?!”
 I thought, fuming.
 It was plain that sergeant Cirkosz retaliated against me by impounding my personal property; and there’s no way that his actions were within the bounds of LVMPD policy.
 I was pretty upset, but I didn’t stop looking for other avenues to find a real resolution.

 Finally, my third request was honored after my criminal case was dismissed in January 2019.
 The LVMPD Body Worn Camera Division (BWC) gave me the opportunity to view bodycam footage from my arrest the previous year.

-It seriously should not take all this time, energy and bureaucratic obstacles to discipline officers who abuse their power.
-Cities shouldn’t need to create civilian review boards to look over the shoulder of Internal Affairs.
-Unfortunately, this is what we get when police departments are more concerned about themselves and their image than the people they serve.
+It seriously should not take all this time, energy and bureaucratic red tape to discipline officers who abuse their power.
+Cities shouldn’t have to create civilian review boards to look over the shoulder of internal affairs.
+Unfortunately, this is what we get when police departments are more concerned about themselves and their image rather than the people they serve.